shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-quantitation/tutorial.md

 # **MaxQuant**

-In the Discovery Module (**cite Discovery module**), we used MaxQuant to identify peptides for verification.
+In the [Discovery Module](https://github.com/subinamehta/training-material/blob/main/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md), we used MaxQuant to identify peptides for verification.
 Now, we will again use MaxQuant to further quantify the PepQuery-verified peptides, both microbial and human.
 More information about quantitation using MaxQuant is available, including [Label-free data analysis](https://gxy.io/GTN:T00218) and [MaxQuant and MSstats for the analysis of TMT data](https://gxy.io/GTN:T00220).

 The outputs we are most interested in consist of the `MaxQuant Evidence file`, `MaxQuant Protein Group`s, and `MaxQuant Peptides`.
 The `MaxQuant Peptides` file will allow us to group them to generate a list of quantified microbial peptides.